Why Simple Design Works Best in Donation Letters

-Our team recently launched Beezable to help more fundraisers create, print and mail donor appeals.
+Our team launched Beezable to help more fundraisers create, print and mail donation request letters.

-And early feedback suggests we’ve created something really useful, especially for those of you who know direct mail is much more effective than email alone.
+And your feedback suggests we’ve created something really useful, especially for those of you who know direct mail is much more effective than email alone.

 Here’s the short answer: Because we want you to make money.

-As nonprofit professionals, we know how easy it is for fundraising appeals to get complicated.
+As nonprofit professionals, we know how easy it is for donation letters to get complicated.

 The executive director wants this.
 A board member likes that.
 The communications person needs to add this thing they saw at a conference.
 (I used to be that person!)